 This tour is offered upon request for small groups of 2 to 4 people.

-It's scheduled mid-week, April to October (except in August, and on public holidays).
+It's scheduled mid-week, Tuesday-Friday, from April to October (except in August, and on public holidays).

 Feel free to contact us for additional information.
 Thank you.